WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

   should funnel into the same free function.
 One kind of exception to this requirement is stuff like ExecutableAllocator, which needs a malloc, but is fine with not calling a common free function.
 - Cages.
 WebKit uses virtual memory reservations called *cages*, in which case WebKit allocates the virtual memory and the malloc has to associate that memory with some heap.
-Libpas supports multiple kines of cages.
+Libpas supports multiple kinds of cages.

 # Libpas Style